 The law school’s JD Pathway (formerly, Senior Status) Programme, which was active through 2018-19, is a 2-year, graduate-entry LLB programme designed for students who already hold a university degree in a subject other than law.
 Students enter the programme with second-year status (that is, at level 5 rather than level 4, under the Framework for Higher Education Qualifications in England, Wales, and Northern Ireland).
 They are largely taught in tutorial groups made up of other graduate-entry students, and they undertake a rigorous and comprehensive course of legal training.
 Both years of study are counted for purposes of classifying the resulting LLB, which is a qualifying law degree in England and Wales.

-Complete information about the structure of the JD Pathway/Senior Status Programme—including compulsory and optional subjects of study, learning outcomes, assessment methods, etc.—is available in the programme catalogue and in the current programme handbook.
+Complete information about the structure of the JD Pathway/Senior Status Programme—including compulsory and optional subjects of study, learning outcomes, assessment methods, etc.—is available in the programme catalogue and in the programme handbook.
 (Please note that we are no longer accepting new applications to this programme.)

-For Prospective Employers – Dr Bero (contact info above) is very happy to answer any questions that prospective employers may have about Senior Status or JD Pathway students and graduates, the course of study they pursued, or the resulting LLB degree.
+For Prospective Employers – Dr Bero (contact info above) is very happy to answer any questions that prospective employers may have about Senior Status or JD Pathway graduates, the course of study they pursued, or the resulting LLB degree.

 This has suggested to a number of writers that shame is essentially a social emotion that involves being exposed to the view or appraisal of an audience?call this the Audience Thesis.
 Others reject the Audience Thesis on the basis of private experiences of shame that seem to involve no exposure.
 This disagreement marks a basic fault line in theorizing about shame.